Table of Contents

-Be sure to active online to save the $30 activation fee you’ll be charged in store.
+Other than that, be sure to activate online to save the $30 activation fee you’ll be charged in store.

-- Cool differentiating features such as +5 Hours of Data, explained above, and the ability to add a Device Protection Plan
+Fido also has some cool differentiating features such as +5 Hours of Data, explained above, and the ability to add a Device Protection Plan.

 Fido Mobile FAQs

 Does Fido EXT Cost Money?

 - No, using your plan’s talk, text or data service in Fido’s extended coverage area will not result in any additional charges.
 Keep in mind though that Prepaid and Zone plans cannot use the extended coverage area.